 I have always had a passion for music in its many forms and I have been actively composing and recording music since around 1985.
 I have also enjoyed success as a live performer in various bands over the years ranging from playing drums as a teenager to keyboards and guitars in a function band around the east of England.
-I've always had a deep interest in the technology of music including the production, recording and engineering of music and sound.
-I have had some behind the scenes theatrical experience providing musical/special effects, percussion and music for amateur dramatic groups.
+I've always had a deep interest in the technology of music including the production, recording, and engineering of music and sound.
+I have had some behind the scenes theatrical experience providing musical/special effects, percussion, and music for amateur dramatic groups.
 I have also been active in the world of production library music where I have had a number of works used in the world of TV and media worldwide.

 In recent years I have been studying music with the Open University to augment my practical skills.
-This has covered in-depth study in the following areas: Understanding Music; classical harmony, form, styles, elements & techniques Technology of music; sound theory, acoustics, digital audio, MIDI, musical instrument history/construction and the history of music notation.
+This has covered the in-depth study in the following areas: Understanding Music; classical harmony, form, styles, elements & techniques Technology of music; sound theory, acoustics, digital audio, MIDI, musical instrument history/construction and the history of music notation.
 In February 2010 I commenced another course:- From composition to performance: musicians at work (AA302).
 On the 16th December 2010 after 9 months of study including 5 written assignments and a 3 hour examination I successfully completed the course.
 This was combined with the earlier course A214 resulted in me achieving a Diploma in Music.
-This is in fact a step qualification towards a Degree in Humanities with Music.
+This is, in fact, a step qualification towards a Degree in Humanities with Music.

-I write and record at my modest, but nonetheless highly specified, home recording studio using software based recording and audio editing/mastering suites.
+I write and record at my modest, but nonetheless highly specified, home recording studio using software-based recording and audio editing/mastering suites.
 Full details of my equipment can be found in the equipment section.
 During 2009-13 I am converting an outbuilding at my home into a studio.
 I am keeping a diary of the progress which can be viewed here: >> Studio Build Blog <<

 Also Interested in: